Written by – Pauline Farris, Translator at TheWordPoint

 Everyone and every department involved in procurement should have real-time access to their budget parameters.
 As long as they stay within those parameters, the workflow automation is in gear.
 If they should over-reach those parameters, there should be a system in place for re-routing a purchase request to the appropriate approvers with a justification for that request.

-In this new work environment of flexibility of work hours and places, an organization must be prepared for remote work that occurs off its facility.
+Remote work is here.
 Even if you are not experiencing this currently, you will in the future.
-Best to be prepared.
-Any e-procurement software should have in place the capacity for remote access on mobile devices by those who have permission-based access.
+Prepare yourself.
+Any e-procurement software must have capacity for remote access on mobile devices by those who have permission-based access.

 Benefits of E-Procurement Software